 When you entrust your care or your child's care to our practice, you can feel confident that we will handle every aspect with the utmost consideration.
 We will always take the time to learn about your unique goals and objectives and address your concerns.
 We believe patient education is crucial to a successful outcome, which is why we incorporate educational videos to prepare children for their treatment process.
 These videos demonstrate how braces work, how best to care for braces once they are in place, and how to maintain proper oral hygiene during treatment.

 If you or your child suffer from severe misalignment, braces may be the best solution.
 Schedule a complimentary consultation at our office to learn about the benefits of orthodontic treatment and explore our services.
-You can call the office nearest you or send us a message online anytime.
+You can call our location in Ambridge, Cranberry Township, or the office nearest you or send us a message online anytime.

 I can't say enough wonderful things about Dr. Spokane and his Staff.
 It has always been a great experience...
 I have never or would ever consider going anywhere else.